learnf5/BIP200-LABS/BIP200-WAF-EX-DATA-GUARD.md

 1. Select **Cancel** once more to return to the main **Policies** page.

-### D. Verify that Data Guard is masking credit card digits
+  ### Verify that Data Guard is masking credit card digits

 1. Reload http://10.10.1.102